-2) Percentage of Individual License Renewals Issued within Seven Days
+2. Percentage of Individual License Renewals Issued within Seven Days

-Short Definition: The percentage of individual license renewal applications that were processed during the reporting period within seven days of receipt, measured from the time in calendar days elapsed from receipt of the renewal application until the date the renewal license is mailed.
+Short Definition: The percentage of individual license renewals due for the current fiscal year that were processed during the reporting period within seven days of receipt of renewal request.

-Purpose/Importance: This measures the ability of the agency to process renewal application in a timely manner and its responsiveness to a primary constituent group.
+Purpose/Importance: This measures the ability of the agency to process renewals in a timely manner.